-ADVISING: RN-BSN students will receive an individualized curriculum plan upon admission from their advisor.
+RN-BSN students will receive an individualized curriculum plan upon admission from their advisor.
 It is important to follow this plan closely to ensure timely graduation.
 Any deviations from the original plan will result in delayed graduation.
 It is the responsibility of the student to be certain that all courses outlined on the curriculum plan provided on admission are completed.
-Failure to follow the degree plan will jeopardize graduation.
+Failure to follow the degree plan will jeopardize program completion and delay graduation.